 3. The Shaft Is Almost Rectangular

 Now for my final complaint.
-Instead of being cylindrical, the Sumo’s shaft is more like an airplane window: rectangular, but with rounded edges instead of sharp corners.
+Instead of being shaped like a cylinder (like most dildos), the Sumo’s shaft is more like an airplane window: rectangular, but with rounded edges instead of sharp corners.
 This feels irritating to me because the edges create a lot of friction when rubbing against my (very fleshy) inner labia.
 Your mileage will probably vary here.
+My labia seem to encounter a lot of problems with Blush Novelties dildos, haha—see my Avant D3 review too.

 But It’s Not All Bad…

-Ninety-five percent of my dislike for the Sumo is due to the gentle wave-like shape of its shaft.
-After all, I am a lover of realism, but I know lots and lots of people have different tastes.
-This is why l will continue to recommend Blush Novelties’ Real Nude line even though the Sumo’s shape didn’t work that great with my particular anatomy: I understand that being able to buy a well-made, dual-density toy for between $39 and $50 is a big deal.
+Ninety-five percent of my dislike for the Sumo is due to the gentle wave-like shape of its shaft; it didn’t give me the G-spot pressure I wanted.
+But l would recommend this toy—and the whole Real Nude line—to others who like softer toys.
+(I hear the Sumo works very well for anal play, though I’m not able to take the size myself!)
+I understand that being able to buy a well-made, dual-density toy for between $18 and $50 is a big deal.
 Plus, the squishiness of the Sumo’s head is wonderful, and the suction cup is very strong.